Astra Taylor: Life

 Born in Winnipeg, Manitoba, Taylor grew up in Athens, Georgia, and was unschooled until age 13 when she enrolled in ninth grade.
 At 16 she abandoned high school to attend classes at the University of Georgia; at the university she studied Deleuze and Guattari under Ronald L. Bogue.
 She has described herself as a "teenage Deleuzian."

 Taylor enrolled at Brown University, where she attended classes for a year before dropping out.
 Reflecting on her decision to leave, Taylor stated "Why had I felt compelled to enroll in an Ivy League school, to excel by the standards of conventional education and choose a 'difficult' major, instead of making my own way?
 What was I afraid of?"
 Taylor completed a Master of Arts in liberal studies at The New School, though stated that she ultimately "wearied" of academia.

 Taylor has taught sociology at the University of Georgia and SUNY New Paltz.
 Her writings have appeared in numerous magazines, including Dissent, n+1, Adbusters, The Baffler, The Nation, Salon, and The London Review of Books.

 Taylor is the sister of painter and disability activist Sunny Taylor, and is married to Jeff Mangum of Neutral Milk Hotel.
 She joined Neutral Milk Hotel onstage for a number of shows in 2013 and 2014, playing guitar and accordion.
 She is a vegan.
 She lives in New York.

+Her book The Age of Insecurity: Coming Together as Things Fall Apart was shortlisted for the Governor General's Award for English-language non-fiction at the 2024 Governor General's Awards.
+The book was also a finalist for the 2024 Shaughnessy Cohen Prize for Political Writing.

 Activism

 Taylor was active in the Occupy movement and was the co-editor of Occupy!: An OWS-Inspired Gazette with Sarah Leonard of Dissent magazine and Keith Gessen of n+1.
 The broadsheet covered Occupy Wall Street in five issues over the course of the first year of the occupation and was later anthologized by Verso Books.
 Taylor is a co-founder of Debt Collective, a debtors' union fighting to cancel debts.

 Taylor has resisted the label "activist" in her writing and advocates organized movement building, which she says is a necessary supplement to activism which makes it more durable and effective.

-She is also a member of the Democratic Socialists of America.
+She is also a member of the Democratic Socialists of America and on the Progressive International council.
+She supports a boycott of Israeli cultural institutions, including publishers and literary festivals.
+She was an original signatory of the manifesto "Refusing Complicity in Israel's Literary Institutions".